National forms of protection

 Upon notification of a negative decision on an admissibility or accelerated procedure, and on a subsequent application, the applicant is simultaneously notified to voluntarily leave the national territory within 20 days, without prejudice to the suspensive effect of an appeal.[9]

-Nevertheless, AIMA reports that in 2024 there were cases of Syrian citizens who did not apply for asylum and whose removal from national territory was not possible due to the principle of non-refoulement.
+In 2024, AIMA reported cases of Syrian citizens who did not apply for asylum and whose removal from national territory was not possible due to the principle of non-refoulement.

 [1] Article 123 Immigration Act.